Elmwood’s vision is to be the most innovative girls’ school in Canada and to operate at the forefront of girls’ education globally.

 At Elmwood, our formal university counselling program is scaffolded throughout a student’s high school years.
-With the help of Ms. Donna Naufal Moffatt, Elmwood’s Director of Academic Counselling students are carefully guided through the process at various grades with current and accurate information.
+With the help of Ms. Dimple Patel, Elmwood’s Director of University Counselling, students are carefully guided through the process at various grades with current and accurate information.

 Information is disseminated to students through a variety of forums including: one-on-one individual student meetings, group/grade meetings, the University Information Group on Schoology, parent and student presentation evenings.
 In addition, each year, Elmwood hosts over 30 different post-secondary institutions for info sessions.

 Although formal individual discussions are not part of the process in Grade 9, at this grade, students are encouraged to set appropriate goals for themselves, take a breadth of courses, and engage in a variety of activities to ensure they begin to discover interests.

 In Grade 10, students slowly become familiarized with university websites and the vocabulary associated with the university application process.
 Much of this information is shared with students through the Career Studies course.
 Students will begin to carefully consider Grade 11 and 12 courses that may be relevant to their intended program of study at post-secondary institutions.